Getting started with GNU Emacs

 Emacs is written by real hackers for real hackers!

-How to stop worrying and learn to love Emacs
+How to stop worrying and learn to love the Emacs

-Emacs is too large to simply learn.
-You learn by doing and the parts you like will become part of you Emacs jargon.
+Emacs is too large to simply “learn”.
+You learn by doing.
+The parts you like become part of you Emacs jargon.
 Even skilled Emacs users (> 10 years experience) find new features.

 Terminology